Sleep apnoea is a breathing condition that affects millions of people worldwide.

 Sleep apnoea’s biggest and most obvious symptom is snoring but there are numerous other signs to look out for.
 If you find yourself waking up for no apparent reason several times during the night, experience excessive daytime fatigue or snore loudly then we strongly urge you to come in to see us as these are some of the clearest indicators of sleep apnoea.
 Additionally, if you toss and turn while you sleep and find that your breathing is disrupted or you gag or gasp for air, these are also signed that you may be suffering from sleep apnoea.
 If left untreated, sleep apnoea can cause a host of more serious health concerns such as high blood pressure, cardiovascular disease, memory problems, impotence and weight gain.

-If you would like to know more about our sleep apnoea treatments or want to make an appointment with us, please click here.
+If you would like to know more about our sleep apnoea treatments, or to make an appointment with us, please contact us today.